rnieblesealo/learning-vulkan/README.md

 ### Language Stuff
 - Forward declarations avoid:
-    - Circular deps (Header A includes header B, and header B also includes header A)
+    - Circular Deps (Header A includes header B, and header B also includes header A)
         - These can lead to compilation errors; avoid them completely!
 - Use forward declarations any time you don't need the complete type def, as a general rule
 - `const` on function declaration: